 5. Grilled chicken:

-We’ve warned you about drinking low fat and skim milk before, but in this case it’s any kind of dairy-based milk you might want to avoid.
-If you’re sensitive to a protein called “casein” milk and other dairy products are likely to cause you joint pain.
+We’ve warned you about drinking low-fat and skim milk before.
+But in this case, it’s any kind of dairy-based milk you might want to avoid.
+If you’re sensitive to a protein called casein, milk and other dairy products are likely to cause you joint pain.

 Not everyone is sensitive to casein of course.
 In fact, some folks who suffer from arthritis find milk and dairy to be helpful in reducing joint pain.
 So it’s best to try a simple elimination diet—removing dairy from your diet for a couple of weeks—to see if you feel better or not.

-Even if you’ve cut down on the carbs like we’ve advised, you might still be splurging on a pasta dish from time to time.
-But if you had pasta last night it could very well be the cause of your tender joints this morning.
+Even if you’ve cut back on the carbs as we’ve advised, you might still be splurging on a pasta dish from time to time.
+But if you had pasta last night, it could very well be the cause of your tender joints this morning.